Philander Chase: Episcopacy

 Though Chase had initially donated his Worthington farm for the school, realizing it needed more land, he purchased 8000 acres in Knox County northeast of Worthington, naming the location Gambier after another major donor, Lord Gambier.
-Chase hoped to establish a self-sufficient community free of urban vices (such as drinking and dancing), which would help students focus on their studies.
-The new institution included a grammar school as well as a college, post office, grist and sawmill, farm and printing press.
+Chase hoped to establish a self-sufficient community free of urban vices such as drinking and dancing, which would help students to focus on their studies.
+The new institution had a grammar school as well as a college, post office, grist and sawmill, farm and printing press.
 His wife Sophia not only cooked for the students, did their laundry and nursed them, but kept the school running during her husband's many fundraising trips.
-However, his management style proved controversial with the trustees (among others).
+However, his management style proved controversial with the trustees, among others.
 Some did not believe a bishop should hold so many positions, so the Ohio Convention of 1831 asked him to relinquish some control.
 Instead, on September 9, 1831, Chase resigned his bishopric, as well as positions at the school and college.
 He was succeeded as Bishop and college president by Charles McIlvaine.

-Chase then moved his family about twenty miles away, to a new farm he had purchased near Millersburg, which he called the "Valley of Peace".
+Chase then moved his family about twenty miles away, to a farm he had purchased near Millersburg, which he called the "Valley of Peace".
 The following spring, the missionary call returned, and he moved his family to Gilead, Michigan and began evangelizing again.

 Meanwhile, in 1835, Episcopalians who had moved further west had decided that they needed a separate diocese, and established the Diocese of Illinois.
-Although Chase did not participate in that convention, he accepted their call to be their bishop (the first Episcopal bishop of Illinois), and soon moved to near Peoria, Illinois.
+Although Chase did not attend that convention, he accepted their call to be the first Episcopal bishop of Illinois, and soon moved near Peoria, Illinois.

 However, Chase still dreamed of establishing a self-sufficient rural college, and traveled to England first to raise funds for what became Jubilee College in Brimfield, Illinois.
 The cornerstone was laid in 1839.
 Fundraising proved more difficult this time, so Chase undertook another tour, this time in the southern states while his cousin Samuel handled operations, his sons Henry, Philander and Dudley handled the farm and sheep, and his daughter Mary ran a small girls' boarding school.
 The chapel was finished in 1840–1.
 However, fire destroyed the saw and grist mill in 1849.

 Meanwhile, Chase grew in seniority.
 In 1843, he became the sixth Presiding Bishop of the national church.